The 14 Best Fly Fishing Brands in 2025

 Rio

-When it comes to quality tackle such as fly line, backing, tippet, leader, and flies, Rio is one of the top brands.
-They offer a fly line for every scenario, from a 2wt floating line for spring creeks to a 14wt sinking line for formidable fish like tuna and sailfish.
+Rio is one of the best brands around when it comes to buying quality tackle such as fly line, backing, tippet, leader, and flies.
+They make a fly line for every occasion, from a 2wt floating for spring creeks to a 14wt leviathan sinking for taming fish like tuna and sailfish on fly.

 Scientific Anglers